-Whether you’re thinking about becoming a missionary, are passionate about promoting global mission in your church context or want to think hard about mission theology and practice, this unit is for you.
+Whether you are thinking about becoming a missionary, are passionate about promoting global mission in your church context, or want to think hard about mission theology and practice, this subject is for you.

 Often Christians accept the mandate of mission without examining its theological roots.
 This subject helps students develop a whole-Bible mission theology.

 Digging into the scriptures, reflecting on the past, examining the present and imagining the future are all part of developing good mission thinking and practice.
-This fascinating unit offers an entry point, whether you’re looking for a single unit on global mission or a launching pad for further study.
+This fascinating subject offers an entry point, whether you’re looking for a single subject on global mission or a launching pad for further study.

 1. A basic study of the biblical witness to the mission of God to humanity, including: